When To Use Hand Lotion:

 When you have dry skin you will want to use the best lotion you can get.
 Dried skin is skin that doesn’t have the moisture level it should have.
 It is more common in the winter when our furnace takes the moisture out of the air.
 However, anyone can get dried skin at any time of the year.

-Sometimes dried skin can become irritated and itch.
-When this happens it is best to apply hand lotion right away.
 Dry skin can be all over the body including your hands, legs, face, back, neck, elbows, and feet.
 Your skin will feel rough and bumpy when you do get dry skin.
+Sometimes dried skin can become irritated and itchy.
+When this happens it is best to apply hand lotion right away.

 Flaky skin is just another form of dry skin.
 If you look closely at flaky skin you will notice little flakes of skin.
 Sometimes if you rub your skin in a circular motion you will see little skin flakes appear.
 Many people say that this looks like dander from your scalp.
 This is just dried dead skin cells.

 Flaky skin is not as severe as having cracked skin as your skin still has more moisture than cracked skin.
-Flaky skin can appear on many parts of the body.
-However the most common place for flaky skin is on your face, hands, arms, and neck.
+Flaky skin can appear in many parts of the body.
+However, the most commonplace for flaky skin is on your face, hands, arms, and neck.

 When people think of chapped skin they may automatically think of chapped lips.
 These are two different things.
 Chapped skin is really dry irritated skin that will often have a red tint to it.
 Chapped skin can take place any time of the year but it’s more common in the winter months.
 Dry air and wind are your worst enemy for chapped skin.

 Chapped skin can appear anywhere on your body and be really sore in the spots you have it.
 You are more likely to get it on your hands and face.
 A calming hand lotion will work great for chapped skin.
 I would look for ingredients such as oatmeal, honey, or aloe vera that are known to help calm the skin.